friendsofgo/killgrave/README.md

 ]
 ```

-#### Regex on the headers:
+#### Regex in the headers:

 In this case we will not need the `gorilla mux nomenclature` to write our regex.

-In the next example, we have configured an `imposter` that uses regex to match an Authorization header.
+In the next example, we have configured an imposter that uses regex to match an Authorization header.

 ```json
 [